minghunghw/TestSetup-Intel16OpenTitanSoC/README.md

 pip install pyftdi
 ```

-After the installations, connect the microcontroller to the PCB via jumper wires according to `PinMap.txt` in this repository.
+After the installations, connect the microcontroller to the PCB via jumper wires according to `PinMap.md` in this repository.
 The pin numbers of bridge boards are already printed on-board, like what is shown in Fig. 2, while the chip I/O names are printed on the top of the PCB shown in Fig. 1.
 After connecting the chip I/Os, also remember to connect the ground pins to the PCB ground for a common ground.

 <img src="./img/FT232H.jpg" width="600">
 Fig. 2.
 FT232H USB-to-GPIO/SPI Microcontroller